the-red-feather/thesis/assessments/P1/thesis-context-definition.md

 # Problem Statement

-## Problem 1 : Client-side geoprocessing is underdeveloped
+## Problem 1 : Client-side geoprocessing is underutilized

 > [Ken] client-side geo-proceesing is 'not researched', instead of underdeveloped.
 In literature & pratise.
 If you say underdeveloped -> answer is develop. so if you say underresearched -> answer is research.

 Geodata processing client-side in a browser is very underdeveloped.
 This is a huge inhibition for many applications.
 Client-side geoprocessing offers tremendous potential:
  - Users will never have to install anything except a web-browser.
-    - This will make geoprocessing more accessible & operational to a large, non-geodata expert audience.
+    - This will make geoprocessing more accessible & operational to a larger audience.
 It allows more people to do more things with geodata, and reach more interesting conclusions quicker.

  - Client-side geoprocessing would offload postprocessing to the end user, allowing the end user to tailor geodata to their exact needs.